mongodb-labs/full-stack-fastapi-mongodb/README.md

 After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can pre-read [the project `README.md` template here too](./{{cookiecutter.project_slug}}/README.md).

-This current release (October 2023) is for FastAPI version 0.103 and introduces support for Pydantic 2.
+This current release is for FastAPI version 0.103 and introduces support for Pydantic 2.
 Since this is intended as a base stack on which you will build complex applications, there is no intention of backwards compatability between releases, and the objective is to ensure that each release has the latest long-term-support versions of the core libraries so that you can rely on your application core for as long as possible.

 To align with [Inboard](https://inboard.bws.bio/), Poetry has been deprecated in favour of [Hatch](https://hatch.pypa.io/latest/).
 This will also, hopefully, sort out some Poetry-related Docker build errors.

 ## Help needed

-This stack is in an experimental state, so there is no guarantee for to not find bugs or issues.
+This project is currently experimental, so find bugs or issues may occur.
 Please open an issue ticket against this repository to make us aware of issues and we will do our best to respond to them in a timely manner.
-Please leave feedback on features that would be very beneficial for developers who often leverage mongodb in their FastAPI stack.
+Please leave feedback on features that would be very beneficial for developers who often leverage MongoDB in their FastAPI stack.

 ## Release Notes

-For each release of the generated apps, please assume any changed introduced as the potential to be a backwards-breaking change.
+**NOTE: There is no intention to have backwards compatibility between releases.**

 See notes:

 ## CalVer 2024.01.XX
-- **TODO**

-## CalVer 2023.12.XX
 - Replaced Beanie usage with ODMantic
+- Fixed TOTP login
+- Added Page-Level route authentication
+- Fixed issued with logged in user being unable to access `/settings` page
+- Throw errors on every non-ok auth.ts response
+- Fixed Poject Named generation in Footer.tsx
+- Removed unused CORS routes
+- Updated README
+  - Added QuickStart
+  - Added Requirements
+  - Added Container URL Information

 ## CalVer 2023.11.10